-At 1 July 2004, the Company established a share option plan that entitles key management personnel, senior employees and non-executive directors to elect to direct their annual bonus or director's fees payments to be paid into the share option plan and receive an entitlement to share options.
-As at 1 July on each subsequent year, except in 2009 and 2013, grants of option entitlements on the same terms have been made to these employees.
+At 1 July 2004, the Company established a share option plan that entitled key management personnel, senior employees and non-executive directors to elect to direct their annual bonus or director's fees payments to be paid into the share option plan and receive an entitlement to share options.
+As at 1 July on each subsequent year, except in 2009 and 2013, grants of option entitlements on the same terms were made to these employees.
+Effective 30 June 2014 all remaining participants withdrew from the share option plan.
+All options issued under the plan were repurchased by the Company and cancelled.
+Withdrawing participants were paid the withdrawal value calculated in accordance with the formula contained in the Plan Deed.

-The options are issued to the Assetinsure Holdings Pty Limited Bonus Option Plan ("Trust"), a trust established to administer the plan.
+The options were issued to the Assetinsure Holdings Pty Limited Bonus Option Plan ("Trust"), a trust established to administer the plan.
 The Trust acquires options, at fair value, of an amount equal to the dollar value of the participating employee's bonus entitlements.
-Fair value is determined by an independent valuation of the Company's shares completed at each allocation date by Duncan Dovico, Chartered Accountants.
+Fair value was determined by an independent valuation of the Company's shares completed at each allocation date by Duncan Dovico, Chartered Accountants.
 Assets based valuation method taking into account the terms and conditions under which the options are allocated was applied for each of the valuations.
 The assets based valuations included consideration of the appropriate value for the net assets assuming either an orderly realisation of the assets of the business or as a "going concern".
 The valuations incorporated an assessment of the premium or discount on net asset values that would be likely to apply to either a sale or going concern business.